phpcompose/compose/README.md

     php -S 0.0.0.0:8080 -t public/
     ```

 Visit `http://localhost:8080` and you should see the rendered message.
-The starter automatically wires the HTTP pipeline, error handling middleware, page middleware, and template engine.
+The Pages middleware resolves templates directly from the `pages/` directory, applies namespace folders when configured, and falls back to routing/dispatch middleware if no page matches.

 ## Configuration Overview